hanabi/hanabi.github.io/Reference.md

 * Normally, when known trash is touched as the focus of the clue, and the known trash is on chop, it communicates a *Trash Push*.
 * However, what if the *Trash Pushed* card is trash?
 The other players can see that this clue must have some other purpose - it should signal an *Ejection* on the very next player.

+#### The 5 Pull Ejection and The 5 Pull Ejection Chop Move

+* This convention only applies in the *Early Game*.
+* Normally, if someone performs a *5 Pull* on a card that is one-away-from-playable, it promising that someone has the in-between card as a *5 Pull Finesse*.
+* However, if someone performs a *5 Pull* on a card that is two-away (or more) from playable card, then they must be trying to communicate something extra.
+* In this situation, they intend the next player to blind-play their *Second Finesse Position* card as a *5 Pull Ejection*.
+* The player receiving the clue should also *Chop Move* the *5 Pull* target, as it is likely to be a useful card that the team will need later.
+* For example, in a 4-player game:
+  * It is the first turn and nothing is played on the stacks.
+  * Alice clues number 5 to Cathy, touching a red 5 on slot 1.
+Cathy has a blue 4 on slot 2.
+There are other *Play Clues* for Alice to give, so this looks like a *5 Pull* on the blue 4.
+  * Bob knows that if no-one on the team does anything, Cathy will go on to misplay the blue 4 as a *5 Pull*.
+  * Bob also knows that if he plays his *Finesse Position* card, Cathy will still go on to misplay the blue 4 as a *5 Pull Finesse*.
+  * Thus, Bob blind-plays his *Second Finesse Position* card.
+It is blue 1 and it successfully plays.
+  * Cathy know knows that the card to the right of her 5 is two (or more) away from being playable.
+She also marks the card as being chop moved.
+* Rarely, it is possible for a *5 Pull Ejection* to occur where the player who receives the number 5 clue is able to determine that the only "other" thing to clue must be a card in their hand.
+In this situation, they might be hesitant to discard.
+By convention, players are allowed to discard in this situation.
+(This follows from *Guide Principle*.)

 #### Order Ejection